 Events have gone 100% virtual out of sheer necessity, and we’re all ready for the day when it is safe to meet in person again.
 But even when that day does come, don’t count on virtual events fading.
 The fact is, they’ve been on the rise for some time now, and they’re a big part of what the future is going to look like thanks to the evolution of live events.

 Fully virtual events — as well as hybrid events, which offer both an in-person event as well as a digital component — are a perfect solution to combine the best of live event experience with the digital engagement people crave.
 Beyond effective marketing, going virtual is an excellent way to further monetize an event, efficiently reach a global audience, and give event content new life even after the physical event is over.

-One thing to note is that not all virtual event provider or platform are built the same.
+One thing to note is that not all virtual event providers or platforms are built the same.
 It’s important to find a partner who can deliver your brand’s goals and vision.
 Do you require distribution technology that can store and broadcast content to audiences both locally and globally?
 Would you benefit from an e-commerce space for your content?
 Do you need video conferencing functionality or does your content need to integrate with social media?
-As with any cutting-edge solution, the more questions you ask the clearer your production's vision will become.
+As with any cutting-edge solution, the more questions you ask, the clearer your production’s vision will become.

 It’s also important to note that preparing for a virtual event doesn’t utilize the same RFP process that an in-person event would use.
 Different, digital-specific questions need to be asked to make sure you’ve got a provider and platform that will fit your needs.
 Make sure you are prepared with an RFP template like this one.